Full-time: three years, or four years with 48-weeks industrial placement or international study in year three.

 Marketing and advertising professions offer challenge, excitement and variety.
 They are among the most popular career choices in the world and offer a variety of career prospects across different sectors, from commercial businesses to public and non-for profit organisations.
 The BA (Hons) Marketing Management programme provides you with in-depth knowledge of marketing and provides a critical insight into some of the most contemporary developments taking place within the field, including digital technologies, customer relationship marketing (CRM) approaches and sustainable initiatives such as environmentalism and social responsibility.
 This programme allows you to graduate in one of four exit degrees, each route having been specialised to satisfy a range of needs within the current market place.

 In Year 1, you acquire the foundation concepts within the discipline and are also introduced to critical thinking and writing within modules.
 A range of modules are covered, designed to provide knowledge surrounding: psychological aspects of marketing; marketing as an exchange process and the importance of understanding markets and consumers, their key requirements and how these requirements can be satisfied; advertising and promotional tools; digital essentials and an introduction to commercial awareness.
 Year 2 builds upon the foundations of Year 1 and you begin to understand how key marketing functions and activities are managed.
 As with Year 1, employability and professional development is taught to you in preparation for the place of work.
 In Year 3 you can opt for a 48-week placement or complete the final year of study which adopts a more strategic approach to marketing within the business environment.
 Modules covered in the final year include Strategic Marketing, Brand Management, International Marketing and Direct, Digital and Database Marketing.

-Winners of the highly prestigious Chartered Institute of Marketing student competition 2005, 2006, 2007, 2009, 2012 and finalists in 2014 and 2016 which means that our students are recognised as some of the best in the UK.
+Winners of the highly prestigious Chartered Institute of Marketing student competition ‘The Pitch’ 2005, 2006, 2007, 2009, 2012 and finalists in 2014 and 2016 which means that our students are recognised as some of the best in the UK.